audreysiqiliu/three-factors-of-behavior/README.md

    - Tracks cumulative occurrences of `Illegal1Color` as both legal and illegal colors.

 3. **Copy Last Trial Results**:
-   - For each occurrence of `Illegal1Name`, `target_present`, `TypeId`, and color match, this script copies the last trial's result and number of illegal items.
+   - For each occurrence of `Illegal1Name`, `target_present`, `TypeId`, and color match, this script copies the trial result of the last occurrence.

 **Output**:
 - **`df_HNL_1-5_recent_occurrence.csv`**: The dataset with additional columns related to recent occurrences, cumulative counts, and color match flags, ready for further analysis.